LabOrchestrator/LabOrchestratorLib-DjangoAdapter/README.md

 in the django database.

 ## Setup
+### Installation
+Install this library with: `pip install lab-orchestrator-lib-django-adapter`.

 ### Project setup
 Assuming you have a django application, first define the following variables in your `settings.py`: